Polyethoxylated tallow amine: In the environment

-In laboratory experiments POEA has a half-life in soils of less than 7 days.
-Washout from soil is assumed to be minimal, and the estimated half-life in bodies of water would be about 2 weeks.
+POEA strongly adsorbs so that it is bound to soil and other particulates, which reduces exposure to aquatic or soil-dwelling organisms.
+This also makes it difficult to measure POEA in the environment.
+In laboratory experiments, POEA has a half-life in soils of less than 7 days.
+Washout from soil is minimal, and the estimated half-life in bodies of water is about 2 weeks.
 Field experiments have shown that the half-life of POEA in shallow waters is about 13 hours, "further supporting the concept that any potential direct effects of formulated products on organisms in natural waters are likely to occur very shortly post-treatment rather than as a result of chronic or delayed toxicity."